Image Matching Filtering and Refinement by Planes and Beyond: MiHo rotation handling

 In detail, let us define a given input match $m_i=(\mathbf{x}_{1i},\mathbf{x}^\alpha_{2i})\in\mathcal{M}^\alpha$ and the corresponding midpoint $\mathbf{m}^\alpha_i=\frac{\mathbf{x}_{1i}+\mathbf{x}_{2i}^\alpha}{2}$, where $\mathbf{x}_{1i}\in I_1$ and $\mathbf{x}^\alpha_{2i}\in I^\alpha_2$ being the image $I_2$ rotated by $\alpha$.
 One has to choose $\alpha^\star\in\mathcal{A}=\{0,\tfrac{\pi}{2},\pi,\tfrac{3\pi}{2}\}$ to maximize the configuration for which midpoint inter-distances are between corresponding keypoint inter-distances

 where

 and $\llbracket\cdot\rrbracket$ is the Iverson bracket.
 The global orientation estimation $\alpha^\star$ can be computed efficiently on the initial input matches $\mathcal{M}$ before running MOP, adjusting keypoints accordingly.
 Final homographies can be adjusted in turn by removing the rotation given by $\alpha^\star$.
 Figure~\ref{miho_rot_img} shows the MOP+MiHo result obtained on a set of matches without or with orientation pre-processing, highlighting the better matches obtained in the latter case.
+This approach can easily be extended to handle image reflections.